High Voltage Opportunity

 How Much Land Do You Need for Battery Storage?

 Battery Energy Storage Systems (BESS) require just 0.5-2 acres for a viable commercial project.
+The industry rule of thumb is ~1,000 sq ft per MWh of storage capacity.
 The critical factor is proximity to high-voltage grid infrastructure, not land area.

 0.5+